kya8/kya8.github.io/content/post/type-erasure/index.md

 This allows unified, type-safe operations on `std::variant` objects.

 ### Implementation
 A typical implementation can generate (at compile time) a table of function pointers to the resolved/instantiated function for every value type of the variant.
 At runtime, the stored type index is used to select the right function.

 Again, function pointers!

 # Other sum types
 `std::optional`, `std::expected`, ...

+In general, sum types sits between actual type erasure that allows wrapping arbitary types at runtime, and fully static polymorphism.

 # Type-erased iterator
 E.g. `boost::any_range`, `any_iter`.
 Such iterators wraps any iterator that satisfy some behaviors, such as being forward iterators.
-They're especially useful at API boundaries, to provide support for abitary iterator/ranges, without using templates.
+They're especially useful at API boundaries, to provide support for abitary iterator/ranges, without compile-time monomorphization.